robertdavidgraham/masscan/README.md

 ## Portability

 The code runs well on Linux, Windows, and Mac OS X. All the important bits are in standard C (C90).
-It therefore compiles on Visual Studio with Microsoft's compiler, the Clang/LLVM compiler on Mac OS X, and GCC on Linux.
+Therefore, it compiles on Visual Studio with Microsoft's compiler, the Clang/LLVM compiler on Mac OS X, and GCC on Linux.

 Windows and Macs aren't tuned for packet transmit, and get only about 300,000